 3. Clone the BG group.

-Now the background of our title is a clone of the group with a shape, the Eye Candy layers is hidden under a color solid background.
+Now the background of our title is a clone of the group with a shape, the Eye Candy layers are hidden under a color solid background.

 Let's add a Rig to the project.
 This can also be done in three ways: from the main Toolbar, in the add object Pop-Up menu, using the menu Object/New Rig, or by keyboard shortcut ⌃⌘R. The Rig icon represents a joystick pictogram.